adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL where the "Edit Profile" page is located, e.g., [Edit Profile](https://final-project-ada-02b27917ae0c.herokuapp.com/profile/1/update/).
+2. Navigate to the URL where the "Edit Profile" page is located.

 **Expected Results:**
 - The "Edit Profile" page should load without errors.